 What are HMRC payments on account (HMRC POA) and how do they occur for contractor and director Self Assessment?
-Basically, when you’re a UK contractor, you may need to make POA to the tax office, depending on your overall income in the tax year.
-The HMRC Self Assessment payment on account system is for those affected to make POA in respect of the following year’s tax liability.
+Basically, when you’re a UK contractor running your own company, you may need to make POA to the tax office, depending on your overall income in the tax year.
+The HMRC Self Assessment payment on account system is there for those affected to make POA in respect of the following year’s tax liability.
 Therefore, POA applies when you’ve a UK tax liability, if you meet certain criteria.
 When this applies, you make a HMRC payment on account twice a year under the SA system.
-However, as mentioned, POA are on account of the following year’s tax liability.
+However, POA are on account of the following year’s tax liability.
 In this guide, we’ll consider the POA system and how it applies.
 We’ll also research the process of how do I reduce my payments on account.

 Therefore, let’s research an SA tax return for contractors and discover how POA work.
 We’ll look at paying your Self Assessment tax bill and what to consider for your HMRC tax payments.
 Also, we’ll research how to pay your Self Assessment tax bill.
 Further, we’ll look into how to reduce POA.
 Indeed, this question often arises for taxpayers who file under HMRC SA.
 Therefore, let’s consider how you pay Self Assessment tax and how the POA system works.